SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/index.md

 You can organize your sales list by [filtering, grouping and adding the columns][3] that are most important for you.
 The most used columns are: sales amount, sales date and sales stage.

-The **Sales** tab also acts like [a sales secretary][8] by highlighting all your upcoming planned activities in the **Next Activity** field, as well as drawing your attention to those that you may have forgotten in red font.
+The **Sales** tab also acts like a sales secretary by highlighting all your upcoming planned activities in the **Next Activity** field, as well as drawing your attention to those that you may have forgotten in red font.

 ![Go to the Diary and get an overview of all the sales that are not yet completed -screenshot][img1]